 Impact Investing: First joint project successfully launched by OeEB and Bank Gutmann.
-The cooperation between OeEB and a private bank is a novelty that opens up new perspectives for large-scale investors.
-The Gutmann OeEB Impact Fund is intended to improve the living conditions of people in developing and emerging countries, while generating attractive returns.
-The fund is now starting with the first capital commitments, 100 million should be in one year.
+The cooperation between OeEB and a private bank is a novelty that opens up new perspectives for large-scale private investors.
+The Gutmann OeEB Impact Fund aims to improve the living conditions of people in developing and emerging countries, while generating attractive returns.
+The fund is now starting with the first capital commitments and is intended to reach EUR 100 million within one year.

 Simultaneous pursuit of financial returns as well as pre-defined social and/or environmental goals is called impact investing.
 With the Gutmann OeEB Impact Fund, the private bank has now launched a product with its cooperation partner OeEB, the Development Bank of Austria, in which investments contribute to the achievement of the UN Sustainable Development Goals (SDGs).
 These include i.a. poverty reduction, gender equality, decent working conditions or responsible production.
 The joint impact approach makes these goals even more concrete and, above all, measurable.

 Outcome with impact

 "The financing gap to achieve the UN Sustainable Development Goals is estimated to be one trillion dollars a year (!)," said Hannes Manndorff, managing director of Private Equity at OeEB which has more than 10 years of experience in impact investing.
 "Capital that could be invested meaningfully and profitably at the same time, but cannot be raised by the public sector alone.
 Private investors are needed to bridge this gap."